China’s FDI inflows to Vietnam to increase: Agriseco | Business | Vietnam+ (VietnamPlus)

 Agriseco attributed the expected rise to the low labour cost in Vietnam and the close geographical proximity between China and Vietnam.

-With the outbreak of the COVID-19 pandemic, FDI enterprises in China, Hong Kong (China) and Taiwan (China) have gradually moved their factories to Vietnam such as Foxconn, Pegatron and Goertek, Agriseco said, but noted that if China opens up completely, the supply chain will be less disrupted and this will affects FDI registration in Vietnam in the near future.
+With the outbreak of the COVID-19 pandemic, FDI enterprises in China have gradually moved their factories to Vietnam such as Foxconn, Pegatron and Goertek, Agriseco said, but noted that if China opens up completely, the supply chain will be less disrupted and this will affect FDI registration in Vietnam in the near future.

-Regarding garment and textile enterprises, China's reopening will help them access material sources more easily, Agriseco said.
+Vietnam imports more than 30% of input materials for production from China, mainly machinery and electronic components, textile and garment materials.